tfpk/cse/README.md

 file.c ... other_file.c
 ```

-To give a program silently:
+_DEPRECATED_: To give a program silently:
-(Note, this feature is obviously not endorsed by CSE, and I may remove it if it's not allowed.
-By using this program you are still bound by the terms of the `give` program.)
 ```bash
 > gives cs1511 wk08_[TAB]
 > gives cs1511 wk08_example
 WARNING: ...
 ...
 ```
+(This feature was removed by request of CSE).

 To use the CSE machine simultaneously with yours:
 ```bash